What affects the price of your car insurance?

 The car you're insuring

-Factors like the make, model, age, fuel type, value, transmission and engine size of the car all influence the price of car insurance.
-In addition to this, if you’ve owned your car for longer, you’ll be more used to driving it, which may result in a lower price.
+Factors like the make, model, age, fuel type, value, transmission, and engine size of the car all influence the price of car insurance.
+In addition to this, if you've owned the car for longer, you'll be more used to driving it, which may result in a lower price.

 The town or city you live in